kiria-moe/kiria-nur/README.md

 # Kiria-nur

-Some programs packaged by me and their corresponding modules.
+Some programs packaged by myself and their corresponding modules.

 ## Packages